Guides

 How Abstract API Handles Phone Number Validation in Java

-- Regex-only checks often fail to detect carrier changes or number reuse.
-The API consults a continuously updated data set and returns a simple boolean 'valid' flag based on live numbering-plan intelligence.
+• It bypasses brittle regex checks that only confirm character patterns.
+Instead, it consults a continuously updated data set and returns a boolean “valid” flag based on live numbering-plan intelligence.

-Once you are familiar with Abstract’s capabilities, the addition of its phone number validation API to your project is simple.
+Once you understand Abstract’s capabilities, you can add its phone number validation API to your project with ease.

-- Next, add an HTTP client dependency.
-You can use the built-in java.net.http for JDK 11+ or another like OkHttp.
+• Next, add an HTTP client dependency, such as the built-in java.net.http for JDK 11+ or another like OkHttp.

-- Then, build the request URL with your key and the target phone number.
+• Build the complete request URL with your API key and the target phone number.

-- Execute a GET request to the API and capture the JSON response.
+• Execute a GET request and capture the JSON response from the API.

-- Finally, map the JSON to a Java object for use in your application.
+• Finally, map the JSON to a Plain Old Java Object, or POJO, for use in your application.

 HttpClient client = HttpClient.newHttpClient();